DanielWaltherCode/competition-planner/README.md

 - All but benchmarks - which runs all test cases except the bench marking tests
 - Benchmark - which runs only the bench marking tests

 Benchmarking tests are detected on the class name.
-It should begin with the word Benchmark e.g BenchmarkPlayerApi could be the name of a benchmarking test that target the player api.
+It should begin with the word Benchmark e.g. BenchmarkPlayerApi could be the name of a benchmarking test that target the player api.